Jordan Stephens: Personal life

 Stephens was diagnosed with ADHD when he was fifteen, and then again as an adult by a Harley Street doctor.
 He used an August 2022 appearance on Fearne Cotton's "Happy Place" podcast to detail further struggles with body dysmorphia, anxiety, and drug addiction, which he suffered with towards the end of his time with Rizzle Kicks, and throughout the making of Vert as a consequence of depression, which was triggered by the death of his grandmother and the suicide of a close friend.
 His drug use included alcohol, "non-prescription ADHD medication", cocaine, and LSD; he attracted tabloid headlines in 2014 after using his Twitter account to enquire as to whether "anyone in London [could] help [him] get hold of any acid".

-He has been in a relationship with Jade Thirlwall since 2020; they met in lockdown via Zoom, and confirmed their relationship later that year after being spotted at a Black Trans Lives Matter rally in London.
+He was in a relationship with Jade Thirlwall from 2020 to 2026; they met in lockdown via Zoom, and confirmed their relationship later that year after being spotted at a Black Trans Lives Matter rally in London.
+Stephens confirmed their split on his Miss Me? podcast in July 2026, after speculation from the press.

 Stephens has been open about his experiences of racism, telling the Evening Standard in July 2016 that he had joined a Black Lives Matter march earlier that month in Westminster, and that "I’ve had brushes with the police and they’ve assumed a lot about me".
 In February 2021, Stephens was among one hundred public figures to sign an open letter to the BBC, organised by Yassmin Abdel-Magied and Mariam Khan, criticising what they called Emma Barnett's "strikingly hostile" interview of Zara Mohammed, the first woman and youngest person to be elected Secretary General of the Muslim Council of Britain, and saying that her line of questioning perpetuated "damaging and prejudicial tropes" about Islam and Muslim women.